Understanding The Role Of Funnels In Marketing

 2. Map Out Your Funnel: Define the stages of your funnel (TOFU, MOFU, BOFU) and the actions you want customers to take at each stage.

-3. Create Relevant Content: Create content that is relevant to each stage of the funnel.
+3. Create Relevant Content: Create content relevant to each stage of the funnel.
 This should guide customers through the buying process.

 4. Test and Optimize: Monitor your funnel’s performance and optimize as necessary.
 This could involve tweaking your content, improving your user experience, or adjusting your offers.